Fyobl/freelancer-invoice-generator/src/EMAIL_SETUP.md

 - Python with smtplib
 - PHP with PHPMailer

-The frontend is ready to work with such a backend service.
+The frontend is ready to work with such a backend service.ce.